richardupright/TF-cronos/README.md

 		* on git, settings > branches > add rule and enter master as the branch pattern to protect
 		* apply the Require pull request reviews before merging and Require status checks to pass before merging
 		* select dismiss state pull and require review from code owners also
-	* applying changes to the prod environnement
+	* applying changes to the prod environment
 		* on git, open a pull request
 		* base master <- compare dev

 ## Atom

-Configure Atom for easier use of github
+Configure Atom for easier use of GitHub
   * Download here : https://atom.io/
   * plugins to install :
     * https://atom.io/packages/git-plus